 COVID-19 vaccines help protect against COVID-19 variants

 Data on the efficacy of COVID-19 vaccines shows they help prevent severe illness, hospitalization, and death against all variants.
 It is normal for viruses to mutate.
 As they do, vaccine efficacy could lessen as more variants emerge over time.
-This is why we are seeing more breakthrough infections with the Omicron variant.
-Booster shots are available for people ages 12 and older to help their body maintain a higher level of immunity and protection against emerging variants.
+This is why we are seeing more breakthrough infections.

 Older adults should get the vaccine